gojek/fiber/README.md

 })
 ```

-For more sample code snippets, head over to the [example](./example) directory.
+For more sample code snippets and grpc usage, head over to the [example](./example) directory.

 ## Concepts